alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 > If I had an hour to solve a problem and my life depended on it, I would use the first 55 minutes determining the proper questions to ask.
 Albert E.

 > One doesn't just invent a finished product.
 An idea, yes, or perhaps a rather complete concept.
-It is important ot spend enough time on the idea-to-concept-to-product issue.
+It is important to spend enough time on the idea-to-concept-to-product issue.

 Roadblocks to creativity
 * "Who the hell wants to hear actors talk?"
 * "This 'telephone'
-* "Everything that can be invented has been invented" C.H.
+* "Everything that can be invented has been invented" - C.H.
 Duell, Commissioner, US Office of Patents

-Obstancles to Idea generation
+Obstacles to Idea generation
 * Group think: We think we are being creative, when in reality we are only coming up with ideas that our group will find acceptable.
 * Targeting error: We keep going back to the same simple demographic targets.
-* Poor customer knowledge:
+* Poor customer knowledge
-* Complexity:
+* Complexity
 * Lack of empathy: These same managers are also well-educated, high-income individuals accustomed to an upscale lifestyle.
 They may simply not understand the "typical" customer.
 * Too many cooks: A small new product team works fine, but large companies especially are prone to internal competition for power and influence.